 I have always had a love of Panang Curry.
 I think it is the coconut milk and peanut combination that gets me every time.
 My husband and I had a favorite neighborhood Thai restaurant that we would go to whenever we had a hankering for Thai food (which was quite often) and they made the best Panang Curry on the planet.
 Then they closed – oh no, this is devastating! (picture unhappy faces and teary eyes).
 So, off we went in search of another authentic and delicious Thai restaurant.
 Now, when we visit these new restaurants, we always order the Panang Curry so we can compare it with our favorite restaurant’s dish but, alas, no luck so far.
 So we keep on looking.
 After all, it’s really not a hardship to go out to dinner and we get our craving for Thai food satisfied in the process.

 OK, this maybe wasn’t exactly like our favorite restaurant’s version but it was really, really good and I can see making this again when we have that Panang Curry craving pop up.
-Give it a try and let me know what you think.
+I like to serve mine with Vegetable Egg Rolls and a Thai Cucumber Salad.

 - 3-4 Tablespoons Panang curry paste